perusworld/WebScraper.NET/README.md

 actions.Add(new SimpleWebAction(new UrlWebStep("open search", "firstNavLink"), new TitleWebValidator("GitHub - perusworld/WebScraper.NET: A .Net based Web Scraper using the WebBrowser control"), waitForEvent: true));
 ```

-once the actions are added, initialize webbrowser and call the agent
+* Initialize and call the agent
 ```c#
 SimpleAgent bingSearchAgent = new SimpleAgent(webBrowser, actions);
 bingSearchAgent.AgentCallback = this;